Classroom Activity for 11-14

 - Activity time 15 mins

-In this demonstration students see that if hot water is below cold water, they mix, but if the situation is reversed they do not.
+Show that if hot water is below cold water, they mix, but if the situation is reversed they do not.
 Students can use their knowledge of floating and sinking to explain this.
-You can extend this idea to introduce convection.
+An introduction to convection.

 - 2 trays